sps014/FFmpegBlazor/README.md

 FFmpegBlazor integrates nicely with Blazor `InputFile` Component.
 Supports Lazy loading of ffmpeg binary.
 It is self hosted version one time download of core ffmpeg wasm lib will be 25Mb.

 #### Roadmap for .NET 8
-* Exploring to reduce extra configuration steps aka no longer need to add Wasm headers.
+* Exploring to reduce extra configuration steps aka no longer need to add Wasm headers to run app locally.
-* Robust integration with .NET 8 wasm threads
+* Robust integration with .NET 8 wasm threads and possibilty to use newer JSInterop API.

 ### Installation